nf-core/funcscan/paper/paper.md

 J.F. received a fellowship from the International Leibniz Research School (under the head of the Jena School for Microbial Communication, JSMC).

 This project was funded by grants from the Werner Siemens Foundation (Paleobiotechnology to C.W. and P.S.) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, under Germany’s Excellence Strategy – EXC 2051 – Project-ID 390713860 to C.W. and P.S.).
-J.A.F.Y and C.W. was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 460129525 (NFDI4Microbiota, FlexFund project EnterArchaeo).
+J.A.F.Y and C.W. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 460129525 (NFDI4Microbiota, FlexFund project EnterArchaeo).
 This work was supported by the BMBF-funded de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) (031A532B, 031A533A, 031A533B, 031A534A, 031A535A, 031A537A, 031A537B, 031A537C, 031A537D, 031A538A).

 # References